St Helens overpower Wigan in bruising derby

 The attritional, physical nature of this most ferocious of rivalries came at a cost to both teams with Saints losing back row Morgan Knowles to a failed head-injury assessment and Wigan saw half-back Tommy Leuluai sidelined by a potential cruciate ligament problem.

-Wigan might also have an eye on the events of the disciplinary review, after Sam Powell was sin-binned for a crusher tackle on Jon Bennison.
+Wigan might also have an eye on the events of the disciplinary review, after Sam Powell was sin-binned for a dangerous tackle on Jon Bennison.

 After the fireworks that greeted the players at a packed Totally Wicked Stadium, the on-pitch action was just as explosive.

-Liam Farrell spilled with the line beckoning in the first seconds, while Makinson was ankle-tapped by Bevan French on the gallop - as the sides set an early tone.
+Liam Farrell spilled with the line beckoning in the opening seconds, while Makinson was ankle-tapped by Bevan French on the gallop - as the sides set an early tone.

-Both teams were intense in their defence, with hit after shuddering hit, while Field's sensational burst kick-started the scoring as he burned Saints on the outside to finish.
+Both teams were intense in their defence, with hit after shuddering hit, while Field's superb burst kick-started the scoring as he burned Saints on the outside to finish.

 Yet having had two scores chalked off by the video referee, eventually Saints made their pressure pay with a try from Makinson, beautifully played in by Konrad Hurrell.